-Start by lifting your affected foot up into a flexed position, just like in the Toe Raise exercise.
-But this time, instead of dropping your foot back down, try to lower your foot as slowly as you can.
+Start by lifting your affected foot up into a flexed position (toes towards your shin), just like in the Toe Raise exercise.
+But this time, instead of dropping your foot back down quickly, try to lower your foot as slowly as you can.

 This move is more advanced, because it does require some control of your foot.
 Try doing this a total of 10 times before moving onto the next foot drop exercise.

 This active foot drop exercise is the opposite of toe raises.
 Although this may not feel like it’s helping with foot drop, it will help train the surrounding muscles.

 To perform heel raises, start with your feet flat on the ground.
 Then, point your toes and lift your heels off the ground.
 Repeat 10 times.